 The TROPICS constellation will be formulated with four CubeSats in each of three orbital planes with the following launch parameters: equally spaced RAAN (±30° tolerance), 600 km altitude (550±50 km tolerance), 30° inclination (±3° tolerance).
 These mission parameters will meet science requirements should the threshold number of CubeSats (eight) be implemented.
 Analyses have shown orbit lifetime of 9 years, well over the expected mission lifetime of one year and well in advance of the 25-year de-orbit requirement.
 This configuration yields 30-minute median revisit rates with average spatial resolution better than precipitation and all-weather temperature and humidity (PATH) requirements, all from a low-cost, low-risk CubeSat constellation platform.

 Blue Canyon Technologies received a contract to build seven identical XACT-based 3U-class CubeSats.
+One will be launched as a pathfinder for checkout and optimization of all mission elements prior to the primary six satellite constellation.

 |Type / Application:||Earth observation, technology|